-There’s even a fun little scene right at the beginning, where Lily (Johanna Watts) is peeing, and is painfully aware that she’s being recorded and accordingly annoyed with the cameras.
-Of course, there’s a lot of emotions in this story due to the fact that it centers around a man, who knows he’s dying.
+There’s even a fun little scene right at the beginning, where Lily (Johanna Watts) is peeing and is painfully aware that she’s being recorded and accordingly annoyed with the cameras.
+Of course, there are a lot of emotions in this story due to the fact that it centers around a man, who knows he’s dying.
 And very soon.
-Also, this means his girlfriend is about to loose the man she loves, and his estranged brother also starts spending time with him.
+Also, this means his girlfriend is about to lose the man she loves, and his estranged brother also starts spending time with him.
 This is when we find out that their mom passed away recently and that she wasn’t exactly full of warm and fuzzy feelings.
 In other words, their childhood sucked in many ways.

 The most simple effects are still the best

-There’s no crazy special effects in this movie.
+There are no crazy special effects in this movie.
 In Memorium is all about the basic creepiness of feeling like something is there with you.
 Oh yeah, and also the simple effects of finding something recorded that shouldn’t be possible.
 Overall, the acting is really good.
-There were a few scenes that missed the mark a bit acting wise, but nothing major and often it can be the sound quality that interfers more with your perception than the actors’ performance.
+There were a few scenes that missed the mark a bit acting-wise, but nothing major, and often it can be the sound quality that interferes more with your perception than the actors’ performance.

 In Memorium is out on VOD and you can even watch it for free if you have Amazon Prime.